memory125/magic-vue/components-sample/README.md

 # magic vue.js
-* This is my vue.js repo.
+* This repo is for vue components sample.

 ## Project setup
 ```